jlchisholm/TRecNet/README.md

 Before testing or training a TRecNet model, the data must be formatted properly to be fed into the model.
 Specifically, the TRecNet framework requires the h5 file format, very specific observable names, and a dictionary of max/mean values for each of the observables.
 However, everything you should need to prepare your data is in the `source/prep/` directory; all that is required is your ntuples!
 For training a model, follow these data preparation steps:

-**1. Config file:** Create a `json` config file containing the names of the observables as they appear in your ntuple.
+**1. Create config file:** Create a `json` config file containing the names of the observables as they appear in your ntuple.
 Examples in `config/prep` (note: the names of the left are those used in TRecNet -- do NOT change these.)

 **2. Add variables:** Add any extra variables you will need, by running VarAdder.py on each of your ntuples.
 To do this you will also require a json config file for VarAdder (example in `config/prep`).
 Note that new files will have the same name (and possibly overwrite the old files, depending on save directory).
 ```console